-- 60. At the same time, this necessary insulation of security services carries with it dangers.
+- 60. Security agencies must be equipped with considerable technological tools and must enjoy exceptional powers.
+Governments could easily be tempted to use them to pursue illegitimate aims: for this reason, in order to prevent them from becoming an oppressive instrument for party politics, security agencies must be insulated to some degree from day-to-day political/governmental control, (see below para 85).
+This risk is particularly present in a crisis; when there is pressure to produce quick results.
+In States where State institutions are relatively weak, the interests and activities of State security agencies and private security organizations interests can be intermingled.
+Developments in technology, and the relatively free availability of this technology in the private sector, have placed powerful surveillance tools even in the hands of private security organizations.
+In States where organized crime has heavily penetrated the administration, officials in the security agency can obviously be corrupted and the extensive powers and capabilities of the agency used for criminal purposes.
+The State security agency must thus also be kept clearly separate from private interests and protected from organized crime. - 61.
+At the same time, this necessary insulation of security services carries with it dangers.
 While this should not be exaggerated, experience shows that security agencies can develop a "State within a State" mentality.
 A culture of regarding any non-mainstream political movement as a threat to the State can emerge.
 In extreme cases, an agency can manipulate the political process by infiltrating political movements, pressure groups, and trades unions, and engage in "psychological operations" and disinformation.
 This is a danger which is more present in some States than others.
 Nonetheless, a problem for the personnel of any security agency is that they can develop a "security mindset".
-Improved democratic scrutiny is thus not simply to protect against abuse of human rights but also to expose the intellectual assumptions and work practices of security personnel to informed criticism.
-11 - 61.
+Improved democratic scrutiny is thus not simply to protect against abuse of human rights but also to expose the intellectual assumptions and work practices of security personnel to informed criticism. - 62.
 Governmental control of Internal security services is therefore essential to avoid a "State within the State" mentality.
-It must not however be too tight or the services may be abusively used to attain illegitimate aims. - 62.
-The need for democratic oversight of the security services has been recognized and has inspired reforms at first, in the 1980's, in several Western European States, and afterwards, in the post-Cold War era, also in Eastern Europe, notably in former States of the Warsaw Pact and the Soviet Union. - 63.
+It must not however be too tight or the services may be abusively used to attain illegitimate aims. - 63.
+The need for democratic oversight of the security services has been recognized and has inspired reforms at first, in the 1980's, in several Western European States, and afterwards, in the post-Cold War era, also in Eastern Europe, notably in former States of the Warsaw Pact and the Soviet Union. - 64.
 In the majority of Eastern European States partial reforms were made of internal security services in the extremely difficult context of the post-1989 transition from Communist government.
 The new political regimes and institutions, along with the democratic values and norms that underpinned them, were fragile.
 Resources and expertise were scarce.
 Foreign control was still heavily present.
 The existing institutions and personnel were perceived by many as "the enemy" and criminals from whom an accounting was demanded.
-12 Following lustration processes, non-professional staff were recruited, including at the top level, and a specific focus was put on the loyalty to the post-communist authorities (or at least on the emphasized hostility to the previous regime).
-This led in many cases to a loss of institutional memory, internally divided agencies and the deep and often unconstructive politicization of the new staff members.
-In order to provide rapidly for a legislative basis for the services, legal provisions were copied, often in an uncritical, unsystematic and even contradictory manner, from developed democracies or were improvised.
-These problems were aggravated by the lack of democratic culture.13 Former staff on occasion sought employment in the private sector where they could use their technological and other capabilities, leading in some States to the growth of a parallel security sector, unaccountable to the State, but linked through continued personal contacts with the police and officials in the State security agencies.
-Removing the anti-Communist opposition from the mandate of the internal security service led, in some States, to the service attempting to expand into areas of crime control previously the preserve of the police, resulting in "turf battles" and duplication of efforts.
+Following lustration processes, non-professional staff were recruited, including at the top level, and a specific focus was put on the loyalty to the post-communist authorities (or at least on the emphasized hostility to the previous regime).
+This led in many cases to a loss of institutional